Riff Raff (rapper): Other ventures

 On "Double Cup", an episode of FXX's Major Lazer, he made a guest appearance as Double Cup, The Codeine Scientist.

 Riff Raff competed on a special for the MTV reality series The Challenge, premiering November 21, 2017, and titled Champs vs. Stars.

-In 2017, Riff Raff partnered with Reef Dispensaries to develop and endorse two new strains of marijuana.
-Riff Raff has also collaborated with the cannabis subscription box company Daily High Club to create a Riff Raff smoking supply box containing smoking products and accessories inspired by his stage persona.

-Spring Breakers controversy

 On February 15, 2012, film director Harmony Korine contacted Riff Raff about appearing in an upcoming movie of his, which would turn out to be Spring Breakers.
 Once the details of the movie came out, there was speculation that the main character Alien was based on Riff Raff.
 However, according to James Franco, his character was based on the underground rap artist Dangeruss.
 He said "Of course Harmony and I looked at some of Riff Raff's videos as inspiration, but he was one of a number of people we looked at.
 I would say the biggest influence on the role was this local Florida rapper named Dangeruss.
 He's fairly unknown, but he was down there in the place, living the life, and he became the biggest model for me, and he's in the movie."
 There was much back and forth between both camps about the issue, including Riff Raff appearing in a cameo for One Life to Live playing a character called "Jamie Franko".
 In July 2013, Riff Raff announced he was suing the creators of Spring Breakers for $10 million for using his image without permission.
 However, a search for court documents by LA Weekly in September 2013 resulted in no findings.

+In 2017, Riff Raff partnered with Reef Dispensaries to develop and endorse two new strains of marijuana.
+Riff Raff has also collaborated with the cannabis subscription box company Daily High Club to create a Riff Raff smoking supply box containing smoking products and accessories inspired by his stage persona.

 Personal life

 Riff Raff has a large number of tattoos, including the logos for WorldStarHipHop, NBA, and MTV, which he had acquired during auditions for the 2009 reality TV show From G's to Gents.
 Previously, he had a BET tattoo on the front of his right shoulder, which was later covered up with a tattoo of his dog, "Jody Husky".
 He is a fan of The Simpsons, with a tattoo of Bart holding test tubes that reads "The Freestyle Scientist" on his chest.
 He also has a large gothic cross below his left shoulder, framed by a prayer that reads, "Dear Jesus, Please Let Me In.
 Your Child, Horst Simco."

-Mac McClung, American basketball player and winner of the NBA Slam Dunk Competition at the 2023 NBA All-Star Game, is Riff Raff's cousin.